Predixus/Go-Tiger-Style/README.md

    }
    ```

+   Choose based on your requirements:

+   - Use fixed-size pools when memory constraints are critical
+   - Use growable pools when performance is the priority

 - Go does not have any natural notion of `assert`.
 The Go development team have stated their view on this:

   > ["...programmers use them as a crutch to avoid thinking about proper error handling and reporting"](https://go.dev/doc/faq#assertions)